 A guide to Marcahuasi: the off-the-beaten-path destination in Peru

-Marcahuasi is a hidden gem located 90km to the east of Lima, near the town of San Pedro de Casta in the Andes Mountains.
-Sitting at 4,000m above sea level, this site is known for its granite rock formations that resemble human faces, animals and religious symbols.
+Marcahuasi is a natural wonder located 90km to the east of Lima, near the town of San Pedro de Casta in the Andes Mountains.
+Sitting at 4,000m above sea level, this site is known for its granite rock formations that resemble human faces, animals, and religious symbols.
 There are many theories about its existence and therefore this archeological site is such a “mystery”.
 Some scientists argue that the unusual shapes are formed naturally through erosion, while others claim the sculptures are shaped by ancient people.
+Whatever the truth is, you'll be surely blown away by the beauty of this site!

 Why visit Marcahuasi?

-A true off-the-beaten-path destination: It is relatively unexplored by tourists, mainly known and visited by Peruvians.
+It is relatively unexplored by tourists, mainly known and visited by Peruvian locals from Lima.
 There hasn’t been much written about the place, and even current guidebooks lack information.
 You will feel like a pioneer!

-There is no such thing as “tourist prices” meaning that the price of accommodation and entrance to the site are low.
+There is no such thing as “tourist prices” meaning that the price of accommodation and entrance to the site is exceptionally low.
+We hope that it will stay this way, but much will depend on how much popularity Marcahuasi will gain over the following years!

 How to get to Marcahuasi from Lima?